The Workbrew Installer requires Apple's Command Line Tools for Xcode (CLT) to be installed before it can be.

 These modes are configured in the Workbrew Console and enforced by the Workbrew Agent.

-Workbrew does not modify or elevate the underlying macOS user permissions — it only reports whether the device is compliant with the configured policy.
+Workbrew does not modify or elevate the underlying macOS user permissions — it only reports whether the device is compliant with the configured policy (for setting brew

-You can set a default access mode for your workspace in your Workspace Settings, and override it per group in Device Groups.
+You can set a desired access mode for your workspace in your Workspace Settings, and override it per group in Device Groups.

 Sudo: